openvinotoolkit/security_addon/docs/ovsa_get_started.md

    * `/dev/tpm0`
    * `/dev/tpmrm0`

    If you do not see this information, your system does not meet the <a href="#prerequisites">prerequisites</a>  to use the OpenVINO™ Security Add-on.
-TPM on host is needed to obtain host boot measurements which are verified against the known values by the license server while checking for the license
 2. Make sure hardware virtualization support is enabled in the BIOS:
    ```sh
    kvm-ok